kunalmanchanda/AllThingsJavascript/readme.md

 * scope is determined lexically - whr its defined and how
 * JS uses function scope
-* nested functions create a scope chain
+* nested functions create a scope chain - execution context & lexical environment

 #### Global Variables